Home » Water Quality » Contaminants » How to Remove Chloramine from Water (5 Effective Methods)

 3. Remove Chloramines with Ultrafiltration

-Ultrafiltration is yet another efficient method to get rid of chloramines in water.
-This method uses a hollow-fiber membrane to trap contaminants commonly found in tap water, and in part, it also removes chloramine.
+Ultrafiltration is yet another efficient method to get rid of chloramine in your water.
+This technique uses a hollow fiber membrane to trap contaminants commonly found in tap water, including chloramine.
+The combination of ultrafiltration and carbon filters provides double protection, removing contaminants as small as 0.025 microns.

 4. Remove Chloramines with Activated Carbon Filters